parthmern/Next-JS/01_ClientSide/z_readme.md

 - read all stuff it has good documentation

-- when u use reactjs your frotned is in react | and for backend there is different deployment
+- when u use reactjs your frotned is in react | and for backend there is different -deployment